Invitation to tender

 We believe the existing evidence base can be used more effectively to create a persuasive case for change.

-Our goal is to use these reviews as a foundation for further work —supporting our programme’s objective to use research in a more coordinated and impactful way, to inform proposals for wider improvement in the justice system.
+The review will support our programme’s objective to use research in a more coordinated and impactful way and to inform proposals for wider improvement in the justice system.

 Deadline and budget